IgorKirei/active/README.md

 ```

 ## Layers
+Another name for this feature is Middleware.
+Basically this is a simple way to do something with **req** and **res** objects, e.g. add authorization logic before API callback runs.

-What you can do using layers:
+You can define layers using two ways:
-- implement some specific middleware layer for your application
-- connect different packages from other developers

-Middleware layer is a function with three arguments: "req", "res" and "next", first and second are standard NodeJS objects, third is callback.
-There are two types of layers.

-##### Local
+##### Specific
 Will be executed for request matched specific route rule:
 ```js
 app.addRoute(options, (req, res, next) => {